hacs/integration/docs/usage/settings.md

 ![custom_repositories](../images/custom_repositorylist.PNG)

-Add the url to the repository under "CUSTOM REPOSITORIES" and select a `type` before clicking the "save icon".
+Add the url to the repository under "CUSTOM REPOSITORIES" and select a `Category` before clicking the "save icon".

-Type | Description
+Category | Description
 -- | --
 `Appdaemon` | Apps for AppDaemon
 `Integration` | Integrations for Home Assistant (custom_components)